 “I can fly!”
 Knock yelled, flapping his arms as if they were wings.

-Dhane held to the grass, arms and fingers and everything else, seemingly back to the correct size.
+Dhane held to the grass.
+His arms and fingers and everything else seemed to be back to the correct size.

 Did they teleport to a new place?